Automatically Learning Compact Quality-aware Surrogates for Optimization Problems: Analysis of Linear Reparameterization

 \subsection{Sample Complexity of Learning Predictive Model in Surrogate Problem}

 In this section, we fix the linear reparameterization and analyze the sample complexity of learning the predictive model to achieve small decision-focused loss in the objective value.
-For simplicity, we assume our objective function $f$ to be a linear function, and the feasible region $S$ is compact, convex, and polyhedron.
+We analyze a special case where our objective function $f$ is a linear function and the feasible region $S$ is compact, convex, and polyhedron.
 Given the hypothesis class of our model $\model \in \mathcal{H}$, we can use results from Balghiti et al.~\cite{el2019generalization} to bound the Rademacher complexity and the generalization bound of the solution quality obtained from the surrogate problem.
-For any hypothesis class, the surrogate problem preserves the linearity of the objective function, thus also \emph{preserves the convergence of learning the predictive model}.
+For any hypothesis class with a finite Natarajan dimension, the surrogate problem preserves the linearity of the objective function.
+Thus learning in the linear surrogate problem also \emph{preserves the convergence of the generalization bound, and thus the convergence of the solution quality}.
 More specifically, when the hypothesis class is linear $H = H_{\text{lin}}$, the Rademacher complexity bound depends on the dimensionality of the surrogate problem and the diameter of the feasible region, which can be shrunk by using a low-dimensional surrogate: \begin{restatable}[]{theorem}{generalization} Let $\mathcal{H}_{\text{lin}}$ be the hypothesis class of all linear function mappings from $\xi \in \Xi \subset \R^p$ to $\theta \in \Theta \in \R^n$, and let $\parametrization \in \R^{n \times m}$ be a linear reparameterization used to construct the surrogate.
 The expected Rademacher complexity over $t$ i.i.d. random samples drawn from $\mathcal{D}$ can be bounded by:

-where $C$ is the gap between the optimal solution quality and the worst solution quality, $\rho_2(S)$ is the diameter of the set $S$, and $P^+$ is the pseudoinverse. \end{restatable}
+where $C \coloneqq sup_\theta (max_x f(x,\theta) - min_{x’} f(x’,\theta) )$ is the gap between the optimal solution quality and the worst solution quality, $\rho_2(S)$ is the diameter of the set $S$, and $P^+$ is the pseudoinverse. \end{restatable}

 Equation~\ref{eqn:genealization_bound} gives a bound on the Rademacher complexity, an upper bound on the generalization error with $t$ samples given.
 Although a low-dimensional surrogate can lead to less representational power (lead to lower decision quality), we can also see that in Equation~\ref{eqn:genealization_bound} when the reparameterization size $m$ is smaller, a compact surrogate can get a better generalizability.
-This implies that we have to choose an appropriate reparameterization size to balance representational power and the generalizability.
+This implies that we have to choose an appropriate reparameterization size to balance representational power and generalizability.